Urshula-S/FCC-SurveyForm/README.md

 - The survey form is realised in HTML and CSS.
 - It is made full responsive.
 - For this challenge, I respected the various instructions given by FCC.

+You can see the result following this link : https://fcc-surveyform-us.netlify.app/